Training tools for developing great people skills.

 Therefore, one of the best ways to improve your behaviors is to ask for feedback from peers, managers, or reports.
 Open communication is essential for a modern business regardless, but giving and taking feedback about something as intimate as behaviors is crucial.

 One primary example can be describing the actions of a disabled employee as "inspirational."
 While this can be complimentary, it can also come across as demeaning.
-Individuals that are disabled are often used as props for "inspiration" in a way that is harmful to them and their community.
+Individuals who are disabled are often used as props for "inspiration" in a way that is harmful to them and their community.
 The etiquette of your team should make them feel at home in their role within your organization.

 Etiquette is about more than just the things you say; it's about the entire context of your presence in a situation.
 It can include everything from the way you move, fidget, crack knuckles, look around, the way you shake hands, make or break eye contact, and even how you smile.

 It can be challenging to monitor and identify your non-verbal communication tics.
 It's also important to recognize the difference between an uncontrollable tic and a controllable behavior.
-Some tics can be excused or overlooked; others are behaviors that need to be un-learned.
+Some tics can be excused or overlooked; others are behaviors that need to be unlearned.

 The context surrounding your actions and behaviors is relevant.
 Speaking loudly and clearly can be critical as part of a meeting or presentation but can be considered aggressive in a team stand-up or collaborative setting.
 Conversely, remaining quiet and listening can be crucial in shared settings but can be seen as submissive or problematic.